-The members of the Corporate Governance and Nominating Committee prior to the Spin-off were Peter Benz, Robert Fried and Steven Rubin, all of whom are independent directors determined by the NASDAQ listing standards.
-The members of the Corporate Governance and Nominating Committee after the Spin-off are Andrew Frawley (Chairman), Peter Benz and Donald Mathis, all of whom are independent directors determined by the NASDAQ listing standards.
+The members of the Corporate Governance and Nominating Committee during 2019 were Andrew Frawley (Chairman), Peter Benz, Donald Mathis and Barbara Shattuck Kohn, all of whom are independent directors determined by the NASDAQ listing standards.
 The Corporate Governance and Nominating Committee is responsible for identifying individuals qualified to become members of the Board or any committee thereof; recommending nominees for election as directors at each annual stockholder meeting; recommending candidates to fill any vacancies on the Board or any committee thereof; and overseeing the evaluation of the Board.
-During 2018, the Corporate Governance and Nominating Committee held one meeting and took no action by written consent.
+During 2019, the Corporate Governance and Nominating Committee held three meetings and took one action by written consent.
 The Board has adopted a written charter for the Corporate Governance and Nominating Committee.
 A copy of the Corporate Governance and Nominating Committee's charter is located on our website at www.fluentco.com on the Investors page under the corporate governance link.